sujith-eag/vu-library/docs/mca/speech.md

 i have no problem, go go

-Where is the girl CR, don't know...? girl CR always missing. . .
+Where is the girl CR, don't know...? girl CR always last bench. . .

+You, Madam,
-you, madam, do you know, ha you only madam, do you know what is the next event.
+do you know,
+ha you only madam,
+do you know what is the next event.
 ```